 The Institute of Development Studies (IDS) is offering six scholarships for international (Non-UK/EU) students.
-These scholarships are awarded to encourage high achieving scholars from the Global South to study for a master’s degree commencing in 2018.
+These opportunities are awarded to encourage high achieving scholars from the Global South to study for a master’s degree commencing in 2018.

 The Institute of Development Studies (IDS) is a leading global institution for development research, teaching and learning, and impact and communications, based at the University of Sussex.